Our Team

 Patrick has a Bachelor of Science degree in Environmental Science from Florida State University, and a Master of Public Administration degree from Columbia University’s Earth Institute, where he specialized in corporate sustainability and environmental, social and governance (ESG) finance.

-He is Vice President of the Columbia MPA-ESP Alumni Association, and a longtime supporter of the Real Madrid football club.
+He served as Vice President of the Columbia MPA-ESP Alumni Association from 2020-2022, and is a longtime supporter of the Real Madrid football club.

 Anne Cox PhD